nocoo/infoviz/README.md

 ## Introducing v0.3.x

-We hate to change client APIs, but there's some changes you may have to do in your side to make it work with v0.3.x:
+We hate to change client APIs, but there're some changes you may have to do in your side to make it work with v0.3.x:

 ### New Module System